harry-th/boatleShip/README.md

 Three character:
 line:
-1.can fire the last two shots fired at him *overwrite orange ability*
+1. can fire the last two shots fired at him *overwrite orange ability*
 2. connect any two misses that are unobstructed in between by shots by you or your opponent on your home board(the one that contains your ships)
 orange:
 1. protects the last square that he fired at, this square cannot be targeted by the opponent on the subsequent turn